What if I suggested that you stop trying to solve problems? You would think I was absurd. What if I mean to stop solving problems?

 From an intuitive perspective, we create experiences through our thoughts, beliefs, and memories.
 Our lives reflect everything that is in us.
 In my work with business owners, professionals, and individuals, I note differences in how everyone views their circumstances.
 Some always seem to have problems to solve while others do not.
 Some spend their time and energy trying to solve problems while others spend their time and energy creating what they want in life.
 Their perspective creates everything they experience.

 In sessions with clients, I hear myself asking them, “Why do you believe that is true?”
 They insist that it is true as if it was true for everyone.
-When I respond that it is not true for me, that is just what they believe to be true.
+When I say that it is not true for me, that is just what they believe to be true.
 They are stunned.
 The goal is to become aware that our life is a reflection of us.
-We each have a different point of view and we can change it to have more of the life we want.
+We each have a different point of view, and we can change it to have more of the life we want.